Tax News, Rumors, Tax Policy, and Tax Facts!

 Deductible Mileage Rates Increased

 The IRS has raised the standard deductible mileage rates for the use of your vehicle for business (or medical) purposes.
-These new rates apply to the second half of 2011, beginning on July 1.

 Find out the new IRS standard mileage rates.